cforbes1/Go-SQLMock-Test-Example/README.md

 An example/tutorial to write a sample SQLMock test in Golang for the class INFO 441: Server-side Development at the University of Washington Information School.

 ## Instructions
+If you are using a SQL database of some sort, you can any of the following:
+- Copy the code for the provided test function and paste it in your own test file __-----OR-----__
 - You can either clone the repo, or simply just download a zip file and transfer the `store_test.go`
 - RENAME the file based on the dialect of SQL you're using:
   - `mysqlstore_test.go` if you're using MySQL
   - `postgressqlstore_test.go` if you're using PostgresSQL
-  - `mongodbstore_test.go` if you're using MongoDB.
-The provide test function WILL NOT WORK for you, but you can still use the file to write out your test functions
 - Implement the rest of the test functions

+If you are using MongoDB, the test function WILL NOT WORK for you, but you can still use the file to write out your test functions.
+If you do so, name the file `mongodbstore_test.go`

 We're now at the point where we want to write our own unit tests to test functionality of our web servers and databases.
 However, we don't want to keep making calls to our __actual__ database because it can be expensive to do so and we don't want to mess with the actual data.
 Refer to <a href=https://youtu.be/tu9tWF4N-9E>William's Mocking Rationale video</a> for a novel example of mocking and a deeper explanation on why we do this.